Jarzembak/fullstack-capstone/src/server/api/README-api-documentation.txt

 - For each user, there should only be one cart with cartStatus set to 'current' at a time.

 GET /users/cart/details
-- Returns a cart for the given user ID number with cartStatus 'current'
+- Returns a cart for the given user ID number with cartStatus 'current'.
-- Also returns the cartItems and products associated with those cartItems
+- Also returns the cartItems AND products/details associated with those cartItems.

 GET /users/history
 - Returns all carts for the given user ID number.